 …the mission field

-The ETF is an international and interdenominational institution, where lecturers and students enrich one another with their very different backgrounds.
+ETF Leuven is an international and interdenominational institution, where lecturers and students enrich one another with their very different backgrounds.
 Our programs pay much attention to diversity and dialogue.
 Many of our teachers themselves have experience of living and working in other European, African, American and/or Asian cultures, often as missionaries.

 The Master’s program pays particular attention to the development of the research capacity of the student.
-After this, you can apply for the international PhD program, in which you prepare a doctoral dissertation under the guidance of a supervisor.
+After this, you can apply to the international PhD program, in which you prepare a doctoral dissertation under the guidance of a supervisor.

 …an open future

-Even if you do not know exactly what you want to do, a program at the ETF is a good choice.
+Even if you do not know exactly what you want to do, a program at ETF Leuven is a good choice.
 A program in theology provides you with a broad frame of reference that enables you to reflect on church and society at an academic level.
 This capacity is very useful in many sectors of society.

-Many students who start to study at ETF do not know exactly what they want to do afterwards.
+Many students when they start to study at ETF Leuven do not know exactly what they want to do afterwards.
 Often their future takes shape during their studies.
 Sometimes this means that after the Bachelor’s program, a student follows a Master’s program elsewhere which prepares for a different professional profile.
 In the flexible European education system, such a transition usually goes smoothly.
 Others continue their theological education and after their Master’s program find various careers in and outside of the church context.